This post may include affiliate links; see our disclosure policy.

-Here’s how to make over medium eggs, where the yolk is jammy and just barely runny!
-This is our tried and true method for cooking up this breakfast in a flash.
-Serve with toast, bacon, sauteed vegetables, or hashbrowns for a filling meal.
+Here’s how to make over-medium eggs, where the yolk is jammy and just barely runny!
+This is my tried-and-true method for cooking up this breakfast in a flash.
+Serve your eggs with toast, bacon, sautéed vegetables, or hashbrowns for a filling meal.

 Want eggs to start your morning, without a runny yolk?
-Enter the perfect over medium eggs.
-There’s a bit of confusion and misinformation around this breakfast technique.
-As two cookbook authors and recipe experts, let us clear that up!
+Enter the perfect over-medium eggs.
+There’s a bit of confusion and misinformation around this breakfast technique, so this one will be about clearing that up as much as giving you tips on making the best jammy eggs.

-Over medium eggs are eggs with a jammy center that’s just barely runny.
-(If you’ve got yolk running all over your plate, that’s no over medium egg: it’s over easy.)
-Here, we’ll show you our master recipe for how to cook over medium eggs and get the perfect jammy consistency every time!
-We make this often on weekends and everyone in our family loves it, paired with toast and fresh fruit.
+Over-medium eggs are eggs with a jammy center that’s just barely runny.
+(If you’ve got yolk running all over your plate, that’s no over-medium egg.
+It’s over easy.)
+While it may take some practice, following my tips here will help you get that perfect consistency every time!
+I love these on weekends as a crowd-pleasing addition to a hearty breakfast, paired with toast and fresh fruit.

-Ready to get started on your over medium eggs?
-Great!
-Let’s make sure you have the right raw materials and equipment first.
+Before you get started, let’s make sure you have the right raw materials and equipment first:

 - Fresh eggs are best.
 It’s great to start with fresh eggs that were purchased from the store.
-Eggs that are over 1 week old tend to spread when they hit the pan.
+Eggs that are over a week old tend to spread when they hit the pan.
 It’s fine flavor-wise, and you can use your spatula to push them back to the center.
-But the best looking over medium eggs are made with fresh eggs.
-Bonus points for organic, cage free, or local (they taste better!).
+But the best looking over-medium eggs are made with fresh eggs.
+Bonus points for organic, cage-free, or local eggs.
+(They taste better, too!).

-- Use a non-stick or cast iron skillet.
+- Use a non-stick or cast-iron skillet.
 The surface of the pan is important for sliding out after cooking.
-Pick a non-stick pan or seasoned cast iron skillet for easiest cooking.
+Pick a non-stick pan or seasoned cast-iron skillet for the easiest cooking.

 - Add the eggs: Crack 1 or 2 eggs into the pan, then sprinkle with a pinch of kosher salt and a few grinds black pepper.